 - Weigh 3.5 oz (100 g) of fresh plants or 0.7 oz (20 g) of dried plant for 1 quart (1 liter) water.

 Fermented horsetail tea has the same effect as a fungicide.
-With high levels of potassium, calcium and phosphorus, fermented comfrey tea makes for the ideal fertilizer for young plants, roses and fruit vegetables.
+With high levels of potassium, calcium and phosphorus, fermented comfrey tea makes for the ideal fertilizer for young plants (especially vulnerable seedlings), roses and fruit vegetables.

 - Mix 35 oz (1 kg) of chopped plants in 10 quarts (10 liters) water, let it ferment for 5 to 10 days.
-Stir often.
+In the meantime, stir often.
 When bubbles cease to appear, the fermentation is complete.